 With dual billing, you receive two invoices: One from Nelnet Renewable Energy (or your community solar service provider) and the other from your regular utility company.
 Once your community solar project starts generating energy, you receive solar credits on your utility bill that help cover your payment.
 On your Nelnet Renewable Energy bill, you pay for those solar credits at a discounted rate.
 With the discounted rate you receive on the solar credits you pay for, you actually save on your overall energy costs.

 With single billing, you receive just your traditional monthly utility bill – and no separate bill from Nelnet Renewable Energy.
-You still see your solar credits applied to your monthly utility bill, but you also pay for those credits on your utility bill.
+You still see your solar credits applied to your monthly utility bill, but you also pay for those credits (at a discounted rate!) on your utility bill.
 Your utility company works with Nelnet Renewable Energy to make sure your solar credits are paid for, and applied to your statement, so you don’t have two separate bills.
+Your monthly solar credits will also be reflected in your Nelnet Renewable Energy dashboard, along with your environmental impact.

 With an increased demand for community solar among renters, homeowners and businesses, there are new ways the industry is working to make it easier for people to join a local project.
 At Nelnet Renewable Energy, we’re all about making it as easy as we can to sign up, save money, and help the environment.
 If you have questions or want to find a project near you, we’re always here to help you.
 Contact us to see how you or your business can save money by joining a community solar project.